 How do I get a tribal ID card?

-First, you need the name of the tribe to which you are returning.The best next step is to call or write your tribe’s enrollment department, and ask if they have enrollment forms and instructions; if so, ask them to send these to you.Send the tribe as many details as possible about your family history and tribal ancestry (and if applicable, use the forms they sent you).
+Determine the name of the tribe.Call or write your tribe’s enrollment department, and ask if they have forms and instructions for enrollment and/or obtaining a tribal ID card.
+Follow any instructions given to you by the tribe, including sending any forms and supporting documentation.
+If you are not currently enrolled, send the tribe as many details as possible about your family history and tribal ancestry (and if applicable, use the forms they sent you).

 You will need to give the tribe as many details about your ancestry as possible — not just your parents’ information, but also information about your grandparents, great-grandparents, great-great grandparents, great-great-great grandparents, and so on.
 Include information about your family tree and history as far back as you can.